mikef123/ice-and-fire-app/README.md

 ```bash
 npm install
 ```
-to installa all the project dependencies.
+to install all the dependencies of the project.

 Then, run the development server: